 Benchmarking the New Economy in Puerto Rico with the 50 states and the District of Columbia indicates that the island remains behind the rest of the United States overall, and behind on most measures, particularly in its capacity for innovation and transformation to a digital economy.
 As business becomes more global, the 50 states must compete and compare themselves with foreign countries.
-For a global perspective, the following sections compare Puerto Rico's competitive position in the New Economy with a group of twenty developing and developed nations worldwide (please see following page for a list).
+For a global perspective, Section 5, The Digital Economy and Section 6, Innovation Capacity, compare Puerto Rico's competitive position in the New Economy with a group of twenty developing and developed nations worldwide (please see Figure 17 below for a list).